alexkasema/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 A file that modifies the value of myVar to 333.
 ## 101-call_me_moby.js
 A function that executes x times a function.
+## 102-add_me_maybe.js
+A function that increments and calls a function.